rhydhamp1421/Retail-Sales-Data-Analysis/README.md

 # Retail Sales Data Analysis

 ## Overview
 This project focuses on analyzing retail sales data to uncover patterns in sales trends, top-performing products, customer behavior, and revenue generation.
-By studying this data, we aim to provide insights that can help optimize sales strategies and enhance business performance.
+By studying this data, the goal is to provide insights that can help optimize sales strategies and enhance business performance.

 ## Data Source
-The dataset used in this project was sourced from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting).
-It contains transaction records from three retail branches located in Mandalay, Yangon, and Naypyitaw.
+The dataset for this project is sourced from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting).
+It includes transaction records from three retail branches in Mandalay, Yangon, and Naypyitaw.

 ## Objectives
 - Determine the best-performing branches and product lines.
-- Analyze sales patterns across different timeframes.
+- Analyze sales patterns across different timeframes (daily, monthly).
 - Understand customer purchasing behavior.
 - Evaluate sales strategies and suggest improvements.

 ## Dataset Description
-The dataset consists of 1000 records and 17 columns.
-Below is an overview of the key attributes:
+The dataset contains 1000 records with the following key attributes:

 | Column | Description |
 | --- | --- |